 16.16 A sponsor, excluding sponsors appointed in terms of paragraph 16.5(a)(vi) above, must inform the JSE within 48 hours, in writing, if any of its Approved Executives leave its employment (including the situation where an Approved Executive is no longer physically present in the sponsors offices and providing advice to issuers) and, if such departure causes the sponsor to have less than three Approved Executives in its employ it will have a period of three months in which to re-satisfy the eligibility criteria detailed in paragraph 16.5 above, failing which (unless the JSE provides dispensation in terms of paragraph 16.5(a)(vi)) the sponsor’s status will be suspended until such criteria are satisfied.
 The JSE will publish such details of the suspension of sponsors.

-16.17 A sponsor may resign as a sponsor by giving written notice to the JSE and the relevant applicant issuer.
-Duplication in Section 2

-16.18 If the departure of Approved Executives results in a sponsor no longer having any Approved Executives, the JSE will suspend the sponsor’s status, announcing same through SENS, until the sponsor re-qualifies in accordance with paragraph 16.5.
-Duplication in16.16

-16.19 If, at any time, the JSE considers that a sponsor or Approved Executive is no longer competent, the JSE may suspend the sponsor or Approved Executive on reasonable notice to the sponsor.
-If the sponsor or Approved Executive is dissatisfied with the JSE’s decision in this regard they should notify the JSE in accordance with paragraph 1.4 of Section 1.
-Duplication in Section 2

-16.20 Notwithstanding acceptance by the JSE of a sponsor’s resignation, or withdrawal by the JSE of a sponsor’s status, the sponsor shall continue to be subject to the jurisdiction of the JSE for a period of one year following the resignation or withdrawal of status.

-16.21 A sponsor must immediately notify the JSE by e-mail and letter if any of the events below occur (failure to make full and timely disclosure to the JSE may result in disciplinary action against the sponsor):

-(a) any of the sponsor’s Approved Executives are:

-(i) convicted of an offence resulting from dishonesty, fraud or embezzlement;

-(ii) censured or fined by a self regulatory organisation, or recognised professional body;

-(iii) barred from entry into any profession or occupation; or

-(iv) convicted in any jurisdiction of any criminal offence, or an offence under legislation relating to the Act and/or the FMA, or was a director or alternate director or officer of a company at the time such company was convicted of any similar offence; or

-(b) an approved executive ceases to meet the criteria for approved executive classification.
+16.17 .
+[Duplication in Section 2]

+16.18 Duplication in16.16

+16.19 [Duplication in Section 2]

+16.20 Moved to Section 2

+16.21

+Already in Sponsor Executive Declaration

 Sponsor application form